pivotal/blog/content/post/day-in-the-life-sm.md

 I like to start early.

-As such, this is what happens before breakfast:

-I (sometimes) wake up before my alarm, jump out of bed, grab my spin clothes, and head out the door to a cycling studio nearby.
+As such, this is what happens before breakfast: I (sometimes) wake up before my alarm, jump out of bed, grab my spin clothes, and head out the door to a cycling studio nearby.
 Angela, another software engineer with Pivotal Cloud Foundry, meets me there and we strap in.
 After class, I race home, get ready for work, and pick up a latte on my way.

-Everyone gets to the office before 9 AM because we have **catered breakfast** in the office!
-Can’t miss out on the
+Everyone gets to the office before 9 AM because we have **catered breakfast**!
+You don’t want to miss out on the
 [omlette or juice bar](https://hbr.org/2017/05/why-my-company-serves-free-breakfast-to-all-employees?mkt_tok=eyJpIjoiTXpZNE0yUmtOamMyTm1OaiIsInQiOiJ6TWtWSENrRncwNVZtZUM3dmdWdFVvTjQ1NVRUa3I3SlY4NlZOd1Z1OU1yQTlkSFBHV0xrVE9pWlFqZ0pQMyswN2NiNEM1eG9ZR1VjSnllSG1YSklTZ1JvR3p4WGZxeFBTbWpXdjd0cUJWRFQrRVgyMHcyejZramtRS1FUWU54QSJ9).